hyperjump-io/json-schema-coverage/README.md

 ## Vitest

-Integration with vitest is provided as `@hyperjump/json-schema-coverage/vitest`.
+Integration with vitest is provided.
 You'll need a vitest config specifically for running schema coverage.
+You can't run with coverage for both your js/ts code and schema at the same time.

 `vitest-schema.config.js`
 ```JavaScript